EmCat2000/manual/01-blocks-scripts-and-sprites/index.md

 At the top of the script is a *hat* block, which indicates when the script should be carried out.
-Hat block names typically start with the word “when”; in the square-drawing example on page 5, the script should be run when the green flag\index{flag, green} near the right end of the [Snap]{.snap} tool bar\index{tool bar} is clicked.
+Hat block names typically start with the word “when”; in the square-drawing example in @fig-draw-square, the script should be run when the green flag\index{flag, green} near the right end of the [Snap]{.snap} tool bar\index{tool bar} is clicked.
 (The [Snap]{.snap} tool bar is part of the [Snap]{.snap} window, not the same as the browser’s or operating